Cathedral City, California: History

-In the United Kingdom a cathedral city is a town that has achieved "city" status and is typically the location of a cathedral.
-This prompted Robert Ripley to include the town of Cathedral City in his December 9, 1939, Believe It Or Not column stating, "Believe it or not … there is no church in Cathedral City, Calif.
-It is named after a canyon".

 Early history: before 1860

 Cathedral City sits at the northwestern end of the Coachella Valley between the San Bernardino Mountains to the north, and the San Jacinto Mountains to the south, with the San Gorgonio Pass to the West.
 The earliest established inhabitants of this region were the Cahuilla Indians.
 They arrived in the area around 3,000 BCE.

-The Cahuilla were organized into bands of about 600 to 800 people, and it was the Agua Caliente Band of Cahuilla Indians who inhabited the lands that included what would become Cathedral City, California.
+The Cahuilla were organized into bands of about 600 to 800 people, and it was the Agua Caliente Band of Cahuilla Indians who inhabited the lands that included what would become Cathedral City.

 The land was claimed by Spain in 1768 when Spain established Las Californias, a province of the Viceroyalty of New Spain, and then by Mexico in 1821 when Mexico and Spain signed the Treaty of Cordoba.
 At that time the province had already been renamed and expanded into the larger Alta California province.
 After the Mexican–American War, and with the signing of the Treaty of Guadalupe Hidalgo in 1848, possession of the land was formally transferred to the United States, and it officially became part of the State of California when the state was formed in 1850.

-In 1852 US Army Colonel Henry Washington, a nephew of George Washington, the first President of the United States, was contracted by the government to survey Southern California.
-On November 7 of that year he established the initial point, in the San Bernardino Mountains, from which all future surveys in Southern California would be based.
+In 1852 US Army Colonel Henry Washington, a nephew of President George Washington, was contracted by the government to survey Southern California.

+On November 7 of that year he established the initial point, in the San Bernardino Mountains, from which all subsequent surveys in Southern California would be based.

 In 1855 he was contracted to continue his work and survey the Coachella Valley.
-It was then that he found and named Cathedral Canyon for which Cathedral City would be named.
+It was then that he found and named Cathedral Canyon for which Cathedral City would eventually be named.

 Besides Colonel Henry Washington, there were occasional explorers, colonizers and soldiers that made their way through the area during the Spanish, Mexican, and early American eras, but none established any permanent structures or residences.
 The Cahuilla remained the only people known to be living in the area.